openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 #### Image

-Image representation of the Vehicle.
+Image representation of the vehicle.
 Size and viewport are writable and can be The possible values are the same mentioned in [Thing Configuration](#thing-configuration).

 * Channel Group ID is **image**